Home · Blog · Economics & Policy · · Updated Nov 21, 2025 · 6 min read

 The SORA Connection

-- CBDCs: Controlled, regulated digital currencies for national use.
+- CBDCs: Permissioned, regulated digital money systems

 SORAMITSU’s Expanding Role

-For more information, visit the official Bokolo Cash page.
+official Bokolo Cash page.

 Conclusion